Company Logo - Home Link

 Stromboli

-More like pizza rolls.
-They're made from a thicker version of pizza dough, and these rolls usually have meats, cheese, and sometimes tomato sauce.
+More like pizza rolls, they are made from a thick version of pizza dough and have meats, cheese, and sometimes tomato sauce rolled inside.

 Arancini (rice balls)